Vaping: What Students Should Know

 Fairfax County Health Department AdvisoryIf you know of young people complaining of respiratory issues who have a history of using vaping products, please suggest they seek care with their primary medical doctor.
 Health care providers in Fairfax County are being instructed to report suspected cases of severe respiratory illness associated with vaping to the disease reporting unit at 703-246-2433 or email at email@example.com.

 Many students believe that vaping or Juuling is a safe alternative to smoking cigarettes, but that's not true.
-The Centers for Disease Control and Prevention (CDC) states that e-cigarettes are not safe for children, teenagers, or young adults.
+The Centers for Disease Control and Prevention has reported an outbreak of lung injury associated with the use of e-cigarettes or vaping.
 Most e-cigarettes contain nicotine, which is highly addictive and can impact brain development.
 Some e-cigarettes also contain other harmful chemicals such as:

 - Formaldehyde – A gas often used in building materials, manufactured wood, adhesives, and other materials.